 6.2.
 Research Committee is responsible for identifying the areas of established and emerging research strength within the University appropriate to support research training, and overseeing HDR performance against University key performance indicators

 6.3.
 Graduate Research Committee is responsible for:

 a) providing academic leadership pursuant to quality enhancement, and the avoidance of conflict of interest and institutional and academic risk in the delivery of research training; and

 • reviewing and ratifying final examination classifications in the case of one or two Fail recommendations being made by examiners on re-examination of an HDR submission;

 • approving requests for posthumous submission and examination.

 6.4.
-The ADVC RT&D, with the support of the School of Graduate Research, is responsible for:
+The ADVC RT&D or delegate, with the support of the School of Graduate Research, is responsible for:

 a) managing the HDR policy framework and developing and approving all associated procedures and supporting documents to this policy;